 RCAC is a member of the GSAF, LLC.
 RCAC formed this consortium in March 2012, with three other nonprofit Community Development Financial Institutions (CDFIs).
 The State of California established the Golden State Acquisition Fund and will provide money to the fund through the Department of Housing and Community Development (HCD).
 The Golden State Acquisition Fund (state controlled) will provide \$23.25 million to GSAF, LLC.
 GSAF, LLC allows its members and other originating lenders to borrow funds for the purpose of making affordable housing loans through their respective loan funds.
 (Note 9).
-For the years ended September 30, 2020 and 2019, RCAC recognized \$19,257 and \$13,307, respectively, of interest expense to GSAF.
+For the years ended September 30, 2021 and 2020, RCAC recognized \$11,594 and \$19,257, respectively, of interest expense to GSAF.
 No revenues were recognized in those fiscal years.

 RCAC is the sole member of Rural Quality, LLC (RQLLC), a limited liability company created in September 2012 to provide affordable housing to low-income communities in Hawaii.
 The Rural Quality, LLC financial statement balances and activities are incorporated into the RCAC consolidated financial statements.
-Rural Quality, LLC had no revenue, and had expenses of \$11,649 in the year ended September 30, 2020, and no revenue, and had expenses of \$31,331 in the year ended September 30, 2019.
+Rural Quality, LLC had no revenue, and had expenses of \$5,219 in the year ended September 30, 2021, and no revenue, and had expenses of \$11,649 in the year ended September 30, 2020.

 RCAC is the sole member of Rural Integrity, LLC (RILLC), a limited liability company created in January 2015 to provide affordable housing to low-income communities in Montana.
-Rural Integrity, LLC had \$113,015 in revenue, and expenses of \$13,629 in the year ended September 30, 2020 and no revenue, and had expenses of \$76,241 in the year ended September 30, 2019.
+Rural Integrity, LLC had \$8,189 in revenue, and expenses of \$28 in the year ended September 30, 2021.
+In addition, RILLC had \$17,085 in revenue consisting of \$10,039 Incentive management fee plus \$7,046 in annual distributions, and expenses of \$20,060 in asset management work.
+RILLC had \$113,015 in revenue and expenses of \$13,629 in the year ended September 30, 2020.
+RILLC also had \$11,344 in Asset management expenses in the year ended September 30, 2020.

 RCAC and Housing Authority of Southeastern Utah are members of Wingate Village, LLC, a limited liability company created in September 2018 to provide affordable housing to low-income communities in Utah.
-Wingate Village Development, LLC had \$36,492 in revenue, and \$36,492 in expenses in the year ended September 30, 2020 and no revenue, and no expenses in the year ended September 30, 2019.
+Wingate Village Development, LLC had no revenue, and no expenses in the year ended September 30, 2021 and \$36,492 in revenue, and \$36,492 in expenses the year ended September 30, 2020.